PRANESH2778/SuperApp/README.md

 # React + Vite
+# This is a Super-App With many Features
+# install node_modules before starting it
+To install node_modules = npm install
+To run = npm run dev
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: